wgmo/graphtik/docs/source/plotting.rst

    - type: `bool`
    - default: ``True``

-   Whether to render SVGs with the `zoom-and-pan javascript lbrary
+   Whether to render SVGs with the `zoom-and-pan javascript library
    <https://github.com/ariutta/svg-pan-zoom>`_, unless the ``:zoomable:``
    directive-option is given (and not empty).